 As we found out that the performance degradation of TomcatAsync results from its inefficient event processing flow which generates significant amounts of intermediate context switches, causing non-trivial CPU overhead.
 Table I compares the context switches between TomcatAsync and TomcatSync at workload concurrency 8.
 This table shows consistent results as we have observed in the previous RUB-BoS experiments: the asynchronous TomcatAsync encountered significantly higher context switches than the threadbased TomcatSync, given the same workload concurrency and server response size.
 Our further analysis reveals that the high context switches of TomcatAsync is because of its poor design of event processing flow.
 Concretely, TomcatAsync adopts the second design of asynchronous servers (see Section II-A), which uses a reactor thread for event monitoring and a worker thread pool for event handling.
-Figure 3 illustrates the event processing flow in TomcatAsync.
+To process a new incoming request, Figure 3 shows the event processing flow in TomcatAsync, which includes the following four steps: